Introduction to make

 makefile itself is generally a dependency too!

-For example, changing
+For example, when changing the makefile from

 main.txt: source.txt cat $^ > $@